 To be eligible, each teacher shall contribute one (1) day of sick leave to the sick leave bank.
 New teachers shall automatically contribute one (1) day during the first year of employment.
-Returning teachers need not contribute additional days to the sick leave bank; however, they may voluntarily contribute up to ten (10) days during the September 1-15 contribution window and fifteen (15) days during the March 1-15 contribution window of the current contract year by notifying the Business Manager.
-Non-returning staff can contribute the remaining days of their sick leave at the end of their current contract by notifying the Business Manager by the last day of contracted workdays.
+Returning teachers need not contribute additional days to the sick leave bank; however, they may voluntarily contribute up to ten (10) days during the September 1-15 contribution window and fifteen (15) days during the March 1-15 contribution window of the current contract year by notifying the Director of Human Resources.
+Non-returning staff can contribute the remaining days of their sick leave at the end of their current contract by notifying the Director of Human Resources by the last day of contracted workdays.